itsdouges/element-motion/packages/react/README.md

 | transitions | `Array<Transition>`  | yes | Array of transitions to apply to the component, see below for more details. |
 | children | `Children`  | no | n/a |

+All other props are passed through to the root element.

 #### [Transition: See the core README](https://github.com/madou/yubaba/blob/master/packages/core/README.md#Transitions)

 ### `withTransition(transitions: Array<Transition>)(ReactClass<*>) => ReactClass<*>`